 21 in Writing, 17 in Listening and 20 in Speaking

-You'll graduate with a degree and a professional portfolio of work with advice from tutors and industry professionals ready to present to employers in the creative industries.
+You’ll graduate with a degree and a professional portfolio of work put together with advice from tutors and industry professionals, and ready to present to employers in the creative industries.

-Our students go to work as both specialists and generalist in creative studios, across TV shows, films and commercials.
+Our students go to work as both specialist and generalist artists in creative studios, across TV shows, films and commercials.
 See some of our Escape Studios VFX success stories here.

 Some of the junior opportunities you will be able to consider on completion of your degree include:

 - Roto/Prep Artist

 If you've studied our integrated masters course, you'll learn more entrepreneurial skills to start your own studio.